swiss-seismological-service/scrtdd/doc/base/multievent.rst

 The solution of a double-difference system as defined in :eq:`dd-system-label` is the set of hypocenters changes (latitude, longitude, depth and time) that minimizes the difference between the observed and the calculated differential times.
 Since the system does not take into consideration absolute locations, the inversion is susceptible to shifts in the events true locations.

 To compensate for this effect Waldhauser & Ellsworth offer two solutions.
 The first is to add four additional equations to the double-difference system - one for each coordinate direction and one for the origin time - that constrain to zero the mean shift of all the hypocenters during the inversion.
 Since this method is computationally efficient is also well suited for a SVD solver.
 However for a least-square approach, such as the one used by rtDD, Waldhauser & Ellsworth make use of regularization, that is a damped least-squares approach.
 The damping factor forces the solver to find the solution that not only minimizes the double-difference residuals, but also the changes to the hypocenters, preventing huge shifts in absolute locations.
 The damping factor also has the benefit of working on ill-conditioned systems.
+The double-difference system :eq:`dd-system-label` with the inclusion of the damping factor :math:`\lambda` and the identity matrix I, of size 4N x 4N - with N being the number of events, then becomes:

+.. math:: \begin{vmatrix} W G \\ \lambda I \\ \end{vmatrix} m  = \begin{vmatrix} W d \\ 0 \\ \end{vmatrix}
+   :label: dd-damped-system-label

-rtDD uses the damped least-squares approach and it proved to be effective in our tests.
+rtDD uses the damped least-squares approach, which is supported by both LSQR and LSMR and it proved to be effective in our tests.
 An empirical approach to find the optimal damping factor value is to start with a very low value to observe the pure relative locations of the cluster(s) and then increase the value until the overlall RMS (travel time table RMS) is equal or better than what it was before the inversion.
 The process is usually not a trade-off and the final solution improves both the residuals of the double-difference system (relative location/cluster shape) and the travel time RMS (absolute location of the clusters).

+.. _inclusion-tt-residual-label:

 Inclusion of absolute travel time residuals in the double-difference system
 ---------------------------------------------------------------------------